 Parish and town councils

 There are 87 parish and town councils in the district and 28 parishes which do not have a council, but a parish meeting.
 Parish and town councillors are elected once every four years.
-The next election for all councillors will be May 2023.
+The last elections were on Thursday 4 May 2023.

 Contact individual parish and town councils for specific information about the town or parish.Parish and Town Council contact details